bbalakriz/llm-trustyai-guardrails-lmeval/README.md

 Review `guardrails/configmap_vllm_gateway.yaml`.
 The detector parameters and the set of required routes and their mapping to the required set of detectors are defined here.

-Now, apply all these three configMaps.
+Now, create all these three configMaps.
 ```bash
 oc apply -f guardrails/configmap_auxiliary_images.yaml
 oc apply -f guardrails/configmap_orchestrator.yaml